fperf/fperf/README.md

 ## Customize testcase
 You can build your own testcase based on fperf framework.
-A testcase in fact is a client that implement the client.Client or to say more precise client.UnaryClient or client.StreamClient.
+A testcase in fact is a client that implement the client.Client or to say more precisely client.UnaryClient or client.StreamClient.

 An unary client is a client to send requests.
 It works in request-reply model.
 For example, HTTP benchmark client is an unary client.
 See [http_testing](client/http_testing_client.go).